Kim-J-Smith/Simple-Button/README.md

     /* for example: __WFI() */
 ```

 4. Implement the EXTI Initialization Function in the **Initialization-Function** at the beginning of the file `simple_button_config.h`.
-Here is an example of the STM32 HAL library:
+You need to complete the content of the `simpleButton_Private_InitEXTI()` function at the bottom of the file.
+It should include: enabling the GPIO clock, configuring the pull-up input; configuring the EXTI channel; and configuring the interrupt enable for the EXTI.

 ```c
 /** @b ================================================================ **/